 One of the main issues that single moms face is not having a partner that can rely on when it comes to raising their children.
 As you know, no one is perfect, and you can go through a bad parenting moment or even a day.
 When you do not have anyone to tag in, it can be tough and may even result in a parent tantrum.

 Surrounding yourself with other mothers can be beneficial.
 You get to see where they fall short and learn what to and not to do.
 You can also get inspired by the things you see them doing well.
 You can always learn from others and use what you learn in certain situations that come up with your child.
-However, always keep in mind that no one is perfect and that there is no such thing as the “perfect mother” or “perfect parent” (2).
+Pay attention to your children’s behavior and character development to double check.
+However, always keep in mind that no one is perfect and that there is no such thing as the “perfect mother” or “perfect parent.
 Know that you are doing something right because your child is thriving and happy.

 The truth is that you have to trust yourself and believe that everything is going to work out.
 Think of having to make decisions alone as an honor.
 Yes, there will always be questions, but the responsibility will make you a better person.
 Many single moms find independence and confidence as a result of having to make decisions alone.
 The best part is that you do not need to negotiate with anyone when the decision is your own.

-A constant challenge among single moms is loneliness (4).
+A constant challenge of being solo is loneliness (2).
 This hits you the hardest when the kids are with their other parent.
-Getting used to being away from the kids is one of the toughest parts of being a single parent.
+Getting used to being away from the kids is one of the toughest parts of being a solo parent.
 Many women say that they feel extremely lonely when their kids have to go away for the weekend and often, they sit around listlessly until they return.